Mediation can get you the compensation you deserve, without ever stepping foot inside a courtroom.

 - The defense's opening : The defense attorneys, who work for the trucking company, reply that they are not convinced that the accident was their driver's fault, but even if it was, they think that $250,000 is entirely too much compensation for Bob's losses.
 They are willing to offer $75,000 to avoid trial and settle.

 - The mediation truly begins : After hearing from both sides, the mediator goes back and forth into the conference rooms where the parties are to hear from and counsel both sides.
 He tells the defendants that, from the evidence he has seen, there is really no chance that the driver wasn't the cause of the accident.
 Further, he has seen cases like this cost trucking companies huge amounts of money.
 The defendants confer with their lawyers and make a higher settlement offer.
 The mediator returns to the plaintiffs with the higher settlement offer and likewise advises them that, while the case is a good one, settling now avoids the pain of trial and the potential for a loss leaving them with nothing.

 What If Mediation Fails?

-The experienced truck accident attorneys at Grossman Law Offices have spent countless hours at mediation and know how to negotiate a good settlement for you and your loved ones.
-During this process, you will have the benefit of seasoned legal minds to advise you of what is and is not a good settlement.
+The experienced truck accident attorneys at Grossman Law Offices have spent countless hours at mediation and know how to negotiate a fair settlement for you and your loved ones.
+During this process, you will have the benefit of seasoned legal minds to advise you of whether or not you should agree to any settlement.
 You don't have to feel alone in this process.
 We're here to help.
-(855) 326-0000 (toll free).
+Call us anytime at (855) 326-0000 (toll free).